-Cell study may aid bid for motor neurone therapiesFebruary 28th, 2012 in Neuroscience /
+Cell study may aid bid for motor neurone therapiesFebruary 28, 2012 in Medicine & Health / Neuroscience

 The quest for treatments for motor neurone disease, spinal cord injury and strokes could be helped by new research that shows how key cells are produced.